Building workplaces where women thrive: Our female colleagues in Endiprev

 Raquel has been working in Endiprev Portugal for three years now.
 She graduated in Health and Safety Engineering, and when she first started work at Endiprev, she was integrated into our Health and Safety Department.
 Being energetic and liking challenges and practical activities eventually, she moved to the Quality Department, where she is now Manager.
 She works very closely with our teams on-site, knowing their tasks, looking for deviations, and finding improvements.

 In her experience, she never met a female wind energy technician or engineer, apart from Ashley.
-In her work on-site, Raquel has to deal, for the most part, with men, whether they are wind energy technicians, area managers, supervisors, safety technicians, etc.
+In her work on-site, Raquel deals, for the most part, with men, whether they are wind energy technicians, area managers, supervisors, safety technicians, etc.

 “This is a trend that is changing.
-There is more and more space for women in this and other sectors for roles that, culturally or socially, have always been associated with men.
+There is increased space for women in this and other sectors for roles that, culturally or socially, have always been associated with men.
 And Endiprev is an example of that.”

-“It has been a very rewarding challenge, working in this extraordinary company, for all the people I have met, for everything they have taught me, and for the path they have allowed me to do.
+“It has been an extremely rewarding challenge, working in this extraordinary company, for all the people I have met, for everything they have taught me, and for the path they have allowed me to do.
 Endiprev is a company that invests in people, in their talents and abilities.”

 Raquel adds that women are working in the company since its beginning, such as Carla.
 They have been giving a fundamental contribution to what Endiprev is building.
 She leaves with a thought: “Regardless of our gender, we should not accept being told that we are not capable or that someone imposes limits on what we want to be or do as a professional.
 We must have the courage to be ourselves and leverage that on everyone else around us.”

-To every woman in wind energy, engineering, or any other area, we hope you are able to thrive in your workplace and that it may depend only on your skills and capabilities as a professional.
+To every woman in wind energy, engineering, or any other area, we hope you can thrive in your workplace and that it may depend only on your skills and capabilities as a professional.
 Happy International Women’s Day!